-As more and more states become eligible for Certified Community Behavioral Health Clinic (CCBHC) certification and funding, many healthcare organizations are considering becoming CCBHCs.
-And, as opportunities continue to expand for CCBHCs, it’s in your organization’s best interest to consider whether getting certified makes sense for you.
-The certification process can be labor-intensive but is often worth the effort for the sake of your organization and patients.
+As more states become eligible for Certified Community Behavioral Health Clinic (CCBHC) certification and funding, healthcare organizations are considering becoming CCBHCs.
+The opportunities for CCBHCs continue to expand, and it’s in your organization’s best interest to consider obtaining CCBHC certification.
+The certification process can be labor-intensive but it offers many benefits to organization and patients.

 What is a Certified Community Behavioral Health Clinic (CCBHC)?

 The CCBHC program began in 2014 to identify healthcare organizations with exceptional, comprehensive care and provide them with additional funding to increase access to services.
-It’s grown since then, and Congress has appropriated annual funds for CCBHC expansion grants since 2018 — allowing CCBHCs to expand access to care.
+It’s grown since then, and Congress has appropriated annual funds for CCBHC expansion grants since 2018.
+These grants allow CCBHCs to expand access to care.
 However, existing funds are not intended for long-term sustainability, and states are working to expand the state CCBHC model within state Medicaid programs to account for long-term growth.
 Bipartisan federal legislation was introduced in 2020 to extend CCBHC programs to new states and expand the reach of currently existing CCBHCs.

 The fact that both state and federal governments are prioritizing CCBHCs is a testament to their success and essential work in the community.
 And, CCBHCs distinguish themselves from more traditional care models in a number of ways, including: